speedlab-git/SimCLIP/README.md

 ## Targeted attacks

-To perform targeted attacks with the LLAVA model on the COCO or Flickr30k dataset, please run these steps:
+To perform targeted attacks with the LLaVA model on the COCO or Flickr30k dataset, please run these steps:

 ```
 ./bash/eval_targeted.sh